ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

   Plugin version and platform the player uses, e.g. *FLASH WIN 10.0.47.0*.

-.. describe:: id ( undefined )

-    Unique identifier of the player in the HTML DOM.
-You only need to set this option if you want to use the :ref:`javascriptapi` and want to target Linux users.

 .. note:: On Windows and Mac OS X, the player automatically reads its *ID* from the *id* and *name* attributes of the player's `HTML embed code <embedding>`.
 On Linux however, this functionality **does not work**.
-If you target Linux users with your scripting, you can circumvent this issue by including an  ref:`id option <options-behavior>` in your list of flashvars in the embed code.
+If you target Linux users with your scripting, you can circumvent this issue by including an  :ref:`id option <options-behavior>` in your list of flashvars in the embed code.

 Custom playerready